 - An example: Say it’s noon, and Transformers has a one hour (60 minute) wait.
-You present your Guest Assistance pass to the entrance team member, who will fill out that grid we mentioned earlier.
+You present your Attraction Assistance pass to the entrance team member, who will fill out that grid we mentioned earlier.
 Included will be your return time, in this case, 1 PM.
 Go enjoy other elements of the park until 1 PM or later, at which point you can join the Universal Express/handicapped access line.

 - Keep in mind you can only have one (1) return time at any given time.
 You can, however, have a return time and access other attractions’ whose waits are 25 minutes or less.